dl-solarity/docs/docs/reference/contracts/libs/data-structures/CartesianMerkleTree.md

 Cartesian Merkle Tree Module

 A magnificent ZK-friendly data structure based on a Binary Search Tree + Heap + Merkle Tree.
 Short names: CMT, Treaple.
-Possesses deterministic and idemponent properties.
+Possesses deterministic and idempotent properties.
 Can be used as a substitute for a Sparse Merkle Tree (SMT).

 Gas usage for adding and removing 1,000 elements to a CMT with the keccak256 and poseidon hash functions is detailed below: